 “How can it hurt so much?”

 Patients often wonder how soft tissue can be so painful.
 It’s because soft tissues are loaded with pain fibers.
 They are arranged in a spider web type pattern that are very small and numerous.
 These irritated soft tissues give rise to some of the most painful conditions such as plantar fasciitis, tennis elbow, muscular tension headaches, chondromalacia of the kneecap, and countless more.
 Even a heart attack is fundamentally a muscular pain: the heart muscle lacks oxygen and the soft tissue pain fibers around the heart muscle are stimulated.

 Although we often cannot identify the exact structural source of the pain, we do know that pain fibers are being stimulated and are sending messages to the brain.
 The intensity of the pain may increase if more pain fibers are stimulated or if the sensitivity of the brain increases.
 The final perception of the pain will depend on how many pain areas that are stimulated in the brain.
-We clearly acknowledge that it is not “imaginary” pain, which is being experienced.
-It does not matter why the pain fibers in the brain are firing.
-They are firing and causing real pain.

 - Nachemson, A. “Advances in low back pain.”
 Clinical Orthopedics and Clinical Research (1985); 200: 266-278.